Raise the Colours (organisation): Community reactions

+Responding to the removal of flags in Moseley, Bridge told the BBC "when we go to your Stirchley's and your Moseley's, they don't seem to approve – the white, middle class liberal areas don't really like it".
+According to the BBC, "more than half of [Moseley's] 21,000 residents [are] from a black, Asian or minority ethnic group.

-Raise the Colours also posted videos on their social media accounts of members of the group arguing with residents of Harborne, where they had put up flags.
+Raise the Colours also posted videos on their social media accounts of members of the group arguing with residents of Harborne, where they had put up flags in October 2025.
 The video captions included "lefty gets schooled", "we are not the aggressors" and "Harborne lefties think being patriotic makes you racist".
-A spokesperson for Harborne Village Business Improvement District told the Birmingham Mail: "The installation of these flags was not authorised by the BID, the city council, or any organisation officially connected with the management of Harborne High Street.
+A spokesperson for Harborne Village Business Improvement District told the Birmingham Mail, "The installation of these flags was not authorised by the BID, the city council, or any organisation officially connected with the management of Harborne High Street.
 We would like to reiterate that Harborne is a welcoming and inclusive place for everyone who lives, works, shops and visits here".

-After the flags in Harborne were removed, local councillor Jayne Francis responded: "Thanks to those responsible for removing.
+After the flags in Harborne were removed, local councillor Jayne Francis responded, "Thanks to those responsible for removing.
 99% of people who contacted me last week were uncomfortable with their presence (and were not asked if they wanted them)".

+When the group were involved in raising flags in Oxford in March 2026, Oxford East MP Anneliese Dodds stated: "If people want to erect the England flag outside their own home that of course is their right.
+However that is not what has happened here, where it appears people who do not live in the neighbourhood were involved, who imposed themselves on the residents of Abingdon Road and disrupted traffic in the rush hour in the process."

+In September 2026, Bridge posted a video of himself in Birmingham's Jewellery Quarter, in which a passing resident called him racist.
+According to the Birmingham Mail, "The verbal onslaught unleashed by Bridge in response included homophobic slurs and personal comments".